samudassir/llm-fundamentals/README.md

 | 4 | `notebooks/04_fine_tuning.ipynb` | Adapting a model to a task: full fine-tuning vs. LoRA/PEFT, catastrophic forgetting, and the parameter/speed trade-offs. |
 | 5 | `notebooks/05_rag.ipynb` | Retrieval-Augmented Generation: embeddings → vector database (ChromaDB) → retrieval → grounded generation, plus chunking and failure modes. |

-Work through them in order — each phase assumes the one before it.
+Work through the prerequisites first, then the five phases in order — each phase assumes the one before it.
 Every notebook ends with `YOUR UNDERSTANDING` reflection prompts; filling these in is the point.

 ## Setup